10 Step Checklist for Going Live With Your Online Shop

 Within General / Settings > Integrations > Google tab, there are fields to connect your site to Google Search Console, Analytics, Ads, ReCaptcha and Maps.
 You can find more about these services in our Google Partner page.

-The most important field out of all of these is the Google Site Verification File Name field, which connects your site to Google Search Console.
-Whether your website is new or if you're moving from another platform, it's vital not to skip this connection step.
+The most important field out of all of these is the Google Site Verification File Name field, which connects your site to Google Search Console where Google becomes aware of your site and begins to crawl and index it.
+Whether your website is new, or if you're moving from another platform, it's vital not to skip this connection step.
 Therefore, we have created a How To guide to get you connected.